Augustin-Marie d'Aboville

+D'Aboville would command the artillery in the defence of Paris in the culminating events of the War of the Sixth Coalition.

+He would continue to serve the restored Bourbons and be elected as a deputy in 1824 supporting the royalist government.

+Family and early life

+Born on 20 April 1776 in La Fère, in a noble family from northern France, he was the second son of General François-Marie d'Aboville (1730–1817), both his father and his elder brother General Augustin Gabriel d'Aboville (1773-1820) were fellow artillery commanders.

+On 12 March 1792 he became a student in the artillery school and held the rank of sublieutenant.
+He graduated on 1 September with the rank of lieutenant in the 7th Regiment of Artillery.

 Early career

-Born on 20 April 1776 in La Fère, in a noble family from northern France, on 12 March 1792 he became a student in the artillery school and held the rank of sublieutenant.
-He graduated on 1 September with the rank of lieutenant in the 7th regiment of artillery.
-Seeing active service at the outbreak of the French Revolutionary Wars, he took part to the campaign of 1792 and served in the French "Army of Italy", attaining the rank of captain.
-During the radical phase of the Revolution, he was suspended from his duties, because of his noble origins, but was quickly reinstated on 25 November 1794.
-He subsequently served in the "Army of the Rhine and Moselle" and in the "Army of Italy", seeing continuous active service from 1797 to 1800.
+Seeing active service at the outbreak of the French Revolutionary Wars, he took part in the campaign of 1792 and served in the French "Army of Italy", attaining the rank of captain.

+He would be transferred to the "Army of the Moselle", but during the radical phase of the Revolution, he was suspended from his duties, because of his noble origins, but was quickly reinstated on 25 November 1794.
+He subsequently served in numerous artillery and staff posts (including as aide-de-camp to the father) with the 7th and latterly the 8th artillery regiments as they were transferred between the armies of "Rhine and Moselle" and "of Italy", seeing continuous active service from 1797 to 1800.

 Promoted to Battalion Commander on 2 October 1802, he became a Major of the 2nd regiment of horse artillery (22 May 1803).
-Between 1803 and 1804, his unit was integrated in the "Army of England", a force with which Napoleon intended to invade the United Kingdom.
+Between 1803 and 1804, his unit was integrated into the "Army of England", a force with which Napoleon intended to invade the United Kingdom.
 D'Aboville received the prestigious Legion of Honour in 1803.